 Complaints came in from parents with strollers to people in wheelchairs saying that these scooters, ones that can reach 25-mph, should not be on the sidewalk.
 Public health officials also reported an increase in injuries from pedestrians who tripped over abandoned scooters.

 Well, they are returning to San Francisco, but this time there are rules.
 These rules limit how many scooters certain companies can have in the first six months.

 These are not the only dangers to pedestrians on the streets of San Francisco, just one of many.
 If you need a San Francisco pedestrian accident attorney, you can turn to Allegiance Law.

 While you may not always think about it, pedestrians are vulnerable.
-If they are hit by a vehicle or other heavy object, they have no protection from the impact.
+If they are hit by a vehicle or other heavy objects, they have no protection from the impact.
 Injuries from these kinds of accidents can be severe and include spinal cord injuries, traumatic brain injuries, major internal organ damage, broken bones, and more.

 There were over 14,000 pedestrian accident injuries in California in 2016, the latest reporting year for the state.
 Most of these resulted in some kind of injury.

 Impaired drivers pose a significant risk to pedestrians in or around the roadway.
 Anyone operating under the influence of drugs or alcohol should be held accountable for their actions.
 Distracted drivers are also dangerous.
 Whether they are sending a text message or looking at the road, they are putting people in danger.